Spine and Back Pain

 Cause: When a nerve root in the chest is compressed or pinched, a rare condition called thoracic radiculopathy may develop.
 This nerve compression may cause pain in the chest, abdomen, or elsewhere.
 (Pain sometimes radiates to different parts of the body.)
 The symptom is often described as a band-like pain encircling the chest.
 Radiculopathy is substantially more common in the lumbar (lower back) and cervical (neck) regions of the spine.

-Diagnosis: Your Phoenix-based orthopaedic physician at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will do a full physical exam, evaluate your symptoms and medical history, and order imaging tests.
+Diagnosis: Your Phoenix-based orthopaedic physician at St. Luke’s Medical Center will do a full physical exam, evaluate your symptoms and medical history, and order imaging tests.

 Treatment: Treatment for thoracic radiculopathy usually begins with physical therapy, injections and pain medicine.
 When the orthopaedic physician determines the source of the thoracic radiculopathy, he or she may determine surgery is needed to stabilize the spine or alleviate nerve pressure.